arhankundu99/Important-Algo-and-Data-structures/README.md

 # Competetive Coding
-This repository MY solutions to important problems from leetcode, codechef, Interviewbit and Hackerearth.
+This repository contains MY solutions to important problems from leetcode, codechef, Interviewbit and Hackerearth.